The best places in Mexico to live as expat

 Where do most expats live in Mexico?

-Expats select Mexico to live in thanks to its easy-going culture, leisure options, amazing tourist destinations, delicious gastronomy and friendly population.
+Mexico is said to be quite a hospitable place for expats.
+Many expats select Mexico to live in thanks to its easy-going culture, leisure options, amazing tourist destinations, delicious gastronomy, and friendly population.

 Of course, much depends on what you’re looking for.
-There are places in Mexico where you can chose places with no other foreigners and live inmmerse yourself into local traditions and lifestyle.
+There are places in Mexico where you can choose places with no other foreigners and live immerse yourself into local traditions and lifestyle.
 Alternatively, there are cities and neighborhoods where you can live never seeing a local and never needing Spanish.

 No wonder Mexico has been a favorite destination for expats to live in seasonally or even retire to.
 Whether or not you choose to settle in any of these places, they are all worth a visit.